Object-Centric Diffusion for Efficient Video Editing: Conclusion

 \section{Conclusion}

 In this paper, we introduced solutions for speeding up diffusion-based video editing.
-In this respect, we first presented an analysis of sources of latency in inversion-based models, and we identified and adopted some off-the-shelf techniques such as fast sampling and Token Merging that, when properly modified for the task, bring significant cost reduction without sacrificing generation quality.
-Furthermore, motivated by the fact that video editing typically requires modifications to specific objects, we introduce Object-Centric Diffusion, comprising techniques for \emph{i)} isolating the merging of tokens in background regions only and \emph{ii)} limiting most of the diffusion sampling steps on foreground areas.
-We validate our solutions on inversion-based and ControlNet-based models, where our strategies achieve 10$\times$ and 6$\times$ faster editing respectively.
+In this respect, we first presented an analysis of sources of latency in inversion-based models, and we identified and adopted some off-the-shelf techniques such as fast sampling and Token Merging that, when properly modified for the task, bring significant cost reduction with only slight quality degradation.
+Furthermore, motivated by the fact that video editing typically requires modifications to specific objects, we introduce Object-Centric Diffusion, comprising techniques for \emph{i)} encouraging the merging of tokens in background regions and \emph{ii)} limiting most of the diffusion sampling steps on foreground areas.
+Our solutions, which fix generation artifacts on foreground objects and further reduce editing latency, are validated on inversion-based and ControlNet-based models, by achieving 10$\times$ and 6$\times$ faster edits for comparable quality.